-- verification of any over ground obstacles in the construction site that prevent the regular assembly of the machine, with particular reference to power and telephone lines anchored to the building.
+- verification of any over ground obstacles in the construction site that prevent the regular assembly of the machine, regarding power and telephone lines anchored to the building.
 In the case of obstacles being found, a different configuration must be planned for the machine - the person responsible for the installation process must decide upon the positions of the wall anchors in accordance with the Instruction Manual.
-If the standard solutions given in the Instruction Manual cannot be implemented because of particularities in the construction site, a plan will have to be drawn up for every anchorage and signed for by a qualified professional - the person responsible for the installation process must ensure that the configuration chosen, based on the above mentioned considerations, is actually mounted with no variations or modifications
+If the standard solutions given in the Instruction Manual cannot be implemented because of particularities in the construction site, a plan must be drawn up for every anchorage and signed for by a qualified professional - the person responsible for the installation process must ensure that the configuration chosen, based on the above-mentioned considerations, is actually mounted with no variations or modifications